 Enhancing career progression for female staff and students

 Improving the working environment for all staff (academic, managerial, technical and support)

 In September 2020 we updated and extended our Bronze action plan for an additional year, to November 2021.

 The Athena SWAN Charter was established in 2005 to promote career advancement for women employed in science, technology, engineering, maths and medicine (STEMM) in higher education and research.
 In 2015 the Charter was extended to recognise work undertaken in arts, humanities, social sciences, business and law.

-The School's Equality and Diversity Committee oversees the implementation of our Athena SWAN actions, aimed at making the School an even better place in which to work and study.
+The School's Equality, Diversity and Inclusion Committee oversees the implementation of our Athena SWAN actions, aimed at making the School an even better place in which to work and study.
 Some of our achievements to date include:

 We have a number of new initiatives and improvements planned, including:

-For more information about Athena SWAN or equality and diversity more broadly please contact Dr Claire Hann (email@example.com), Equality, Diversity and Inclusion Officer at the School of Geography and the Environment.
+For more information about Athena SWAN or equality, diversity and inclusion more broadly please contact Dr Claire Hann (email@example.com), Equality, Diversity and Inclusion Officer at the School of Geography and the Environment.